benallfree/pocketpages/docs/pb_hooks/pages/(main)/docs/authentication/overview.md

 # Authentication Overview

-PocketPages provides several authentication methods to help you implement user authentication in your application.
-Each method is designed for specific use cases and can be used individually or in combination.
+PocketPages provides seamless integration with PocketBase's authentication system, supporting both header-based and cookie-based authentication methods.
+Each authentication method is designed for specific use cases and can be used individually or in combination.

+## Authentication Flow

+PocketPages automatically checks for authentication tokens in this order:

+1. `Authorization` header (highest priority)
+2. `pb_auth` cookie (fallback)

+When a token is found, PocketPages automatically populates the `request.auth` context with a `core.Record` instance containing the authenticated user's information.

+The complete authentication flow is:

+1. User initiates authentication
+2. Authentication method validates credentials
+3. PocketBase generates JWT token
+4. PocketPages sets `pb_auth` cookie
+5. Subsequent requests include authentication

+## Common Features

+All authentication methods in PocketPages share these characteristics:

+1. **Cookie-Based**: Authentication state is maintained via the `pb_auth` cookie
+2. **Automatic Headers**: Auth tokens are automatically included in requests
+3. **Context Access**: Authentication state is available via `request.auth`
+4. **Type Safety**: All methods return strongly typed `AuthData`

 ## Available Methods